Backyard and Community Fires

 Having a resident need to consider moving from one's home if a change is made would be unreasonable and unfair.

-jcl about 3 years ago
+jcl almost 4 years ago

 The frustration on living close to Kitchener residents who safely have backyard fires continues.
 I hope a path forward will see us find a safe way to allow it here.
 Thanks for this survey and 'asking' the people.

-Marv about 3 years ago
+Marv almost 4 years ago

 Though I haven't done it at my house, many people in Waterloo already partake in backyard fire pits.
 Just take a walk around the neighbourhood on a summer evening and you can smell campfire everywhere.
 There is no reason why the rules should be any different from Kitchener.
 Likewise for parking on a residential street overnight in the summer.
 Get with the program Waterloo!

-Mr Jones about 3 years ago
+Mr Jones almost 4 years ago

 We should not do this for two reasons: public health and community safety.